spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 }
 ```

-#### Organizing messages in Slack threads
+#### Organizing messages in threads

-You can use the `thread_key` parameter to group related messages in a single Slack thread.
+Use the `thread_key` parameter to group related messages in a single Slack thread.
 When the first message with a specific `thread_key` is sent, it creates a new message in the channel.
-Subsequent messages with the same `thread_key` will be sent as replies in that thread instead of creating new messages.
+Subsequent messages with the same `thread_key` will be sent as replies in that thread, instead of creating new messages.

-The following example shows how to use `thread_key` to group all updates for a single run in one thread:
+Here's how to use `thread_key` to group all updates for a single run in one thread:

 ```opa
 package spacelift